openfaas/workshop/lab7.md

 Any sensitive information is placed in an external file (i.e. `env.yml`) so that it can be included in a `.gitignore` file which will help prevent that information getting stored in a public Git repository.

-OpenFaaS supports the use of native Docker and Kubernetes secrets, but we do not cover this in the workshop.
+OpenFaaS also supports the use of native Docker and Kubernetes secrets, details can be found in [Lab 7b](lab7b.md)

 ### Apply labels via the GitHub API